hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

 - classes in ${project.build.outputDirectory}
 - web.xml in ${basedir}/src/main/webapp/WEB-INF/

-I can find three html files in the directory src/main/webapp，no configurations.
+I can find three html files are in the directory src/main/webapp，but no configurations.
 Also, there is no web.xml.
 So the only possible configuration is inside the source code( *HelloController.java*，*HomeController.java* ).

 3) jetty has the following architecture:

 ![http://wiki.eclipse.org/images/8/88/JettyUML1.png](http://wiki.eclipse.org/images/8/88/JettyUML1.png)

 The Connector receives Http connections.
 The Handle handles request from the Connector，and gives a response.
-Also, a ThreadPool is used.
+Also, a ThreadPool is used to do thead works.

 4) The Connector and the Handler can be configured in: